 For all grants, prospective applicants are asked to contact us, to see if their leading may be eligible and to receive an application form.

 We do not provide funds for projects that are completed or are near completion.
-Tuition and training expenses usually are not eligible.
+Salaries, tuition, and training expenses usually are not eligible.

 All grant applications are reviewed as they are received.
-Consultation can take several months before an application is ready for consideration of approval.
+This process can take several months to generate a decision.